getify/You-Dont-Know-JS/types & grammar/ch4.md

 This `onlyOne(..)` utility should only return `true` if exactly one of the arguments is `true` / truthy.
 It's using *implicit coercion* on the truthy checks and *explicit coercion* on the others, including the final return value.

-But what if we needed that utility to be able to handle four, fzzfive or twenty flags in the same way?
+But what if we needed that utility to be able to handle four, five or twenty flags in the same way?
 It's pretty difficult to imagine implementing code that would handle all those permutations of comparisons.

 But here's where coercing the `boolean` values to `number`s (`0` or `1`, obviously) can greatly help: